dbogatic/crypto_wallet/README.md

 * Then, we obtain sender account balance and unspent transactions.

-* Next, we specify the address of the recipient where we will send bitcoin.
+* Next, we input the address of the recipient where we will send BTC and the amount.

-* Then we input the btc amount to be sent in the user prompt window.

 * Finally, we create a transaction, send it and obtain a confirmation on the Bitcoin Testnet.